gchaas-at-git/mysite_academic/content/home/200_featured.md

 # Order that this section appears on the page.
 weight: 90

-title: Featured Publications
+title: Selected Publications
-subtitle: ""
+subtitle: "Find a full list of publications [here](./publication/)"

 content:
   # Page type to display.
 E.g. post, talk, publication...